rticommunity/rticonnextdds-examples/examples/polling_read/java/README.txt

 On MacOSX (assuming your are using Bash) run: export DYLD_LIBRARY_PATH=$NDDSHOME/lib/<platform_name>jdk:$DYLD_LIBRARY_PATH

-Then, in two separate command prompt windows for the publisher and subscriber.
-Run the following commands from the example directory (this is necessary to ensure the application loads the QoS defined in USER_QOS_PROFILES.xml):
+Then, in two separate command prompt windows for the publisher and subscriber, run the following commands from the example directory (this is necessary to ensure the application loads the QoS defined in USER_QOS_PROFILES.xml):

 On Windows systems run: